innovationOUtside/jupyter_anywidget_pglite/README.md

 To run multiple SQL statements in the same cell:

-- use the `-m / --multiple-statements` flag (default: `False`) when calling the cell block magic.
+- use the `-m / --multiple-statements` flag (default: `False`) when calling the cell block magic [NOT RECOMMENDED].
 This will naively split the query on each `;` character, and then run each split item as a separate command.
 The response will be set to the response from the final query;
 - use the `-M / --multiple-statement-block` flag to run all the tems using the `pglite` `.exec()` command.

+We can also run queries (with the same arguments) using the `%pglite_query` line magic, with the query set via the `-q / --query` parameter:

+`%pglite_query -r -q 'SELECT * FROM test LIMIT 1;'`

 Having made a query onto the database via a magic cell, we can retrieve the response: